UOW logo

 Why use reflection in my subject?

-Reflection can occur in various ways – one might spontaneously reflect during an event by having an “a-ha!’ moment, it may occur following an event when promoted by a peer in a conversation, or it may be triggered some time afterwards when recalling an event and how it relates to what is happening at the present time.
-These types of reflection are crucial to learning and are informal, spontaneous and unplanned.
+Reflection can occur in various ways – one might spontaneously reflect during an event by having an “a-ha!’ moment, it may occur following an event when promoted by a peer in a conversation, or it may be triggered some time afterwards when recalling an event and how it relates to what is happening now.
+These types of reflection are crucial to learning and are informal, spontaneous, and unplanned.

 To improve levels of expertise, it is important students transfer their knowledge between projects, across subjects and into their future careers.
 The challenge, however, is how to analyse and articulate the knowledge gained through projects/subjects in ways that support transfer.
 It is an educator’s role to foster these reflective conditions.